bayreuth-politics/R/docs/index.markdown

 This is the page of the *Data Analysis in R* course in Fall Term 2022 at the University of Bayreuth.
 The course is taught by Ken Stiller *(kenneth.stiller@uni-bayreuth.de)*.

+## If you haven't attended this week's class (30/11/2022), please send me your homework from Week 4 ASAP.

 ## Class

 **Wednesday:** 2pm - 4pm - S 22 (GEOIIEG013).